ArduPilot/ardupilot_wiki/copter/source/docs/trad-heli-mounting.rst

 Below is a possible method to mount a full-size autopilot on a smaller sized helicopter.
 The Pixracer is popular on smaller frames that have less mounting options.

--  Separate the helicopter's main body from it's landing gear
+-  Separate the helicopter's main body from its landing gear
 -  Attach one carbon fibre plate to the body, the other to the landing gear
 -  Drill holes in the upper and lower mounting plates so that the plates